>>

 cat /etc/manticoresearch/manticore2.conf

-Let's connect to the first one:
+Let's connect to the first node:

 mysql -P 9306 -h0